-This year’s ESPYs host, retired racecar driver Danica Patrick, was bestowed the honor of kicking off the ceremony as all awards show hosts do; she gets the opportunity to poke fun at the people in front of her, and make a political reference or two, to get the crowd loosened up before the marathon show begins.
+The 2018 ESPYs host, retired race car driver Danica Patrick, was bestowed the honor of kicking off the ceremony as all awards show hosts do — She gets the opportunity to poke fun at the people in front of her, make a political reference or two, and get the crowd loosened up before the marathon show begins.

 It’s unknown who actually wrote the monologue, but the following is what she, and the ESPY Awards, came up with:

 It was terrible.
 Microsoft Theater flooded with cries of dismay, groans, and flat chuckles stood where laughter should have been.